Tour de Ricky – 30 May 2026

 Be part of the fun

-A simple run out on quiet roads towards Prestwood and Great Missenden.
-Shoot around in two hours or take your time, have a cake and a natter – there’s up to four and a quarter hours if you’re not in a hurry.
+A simple run out on quiet roads towards Great Missenden.
+Shoot around in two hours or take your time, have a cake and a natter at the cafe control … so you may need a few more hours whilst you may make new friends.

 Watford Cycle Hub – the start of many cycling journeys